Seen on top review platforms

 Studio Ubique has worked since 2012 with companies that don’t have the time to get to know an agency through three months of misses.
 We’ve seen the same missteps often enough to know where they start: at the front, in a first call where too little gets put on the table, or in a proposal that was written too quickly.

-Depends on the project.
-For a platform build we write a technical scope with integrations, data model and risk areas.
+Five to ten working days, depending on what the project needs.
+For a platform our tech lead writes a technical scope with integrations, data model and risk areas.
 For a marketing question a strategic document with market, audience and hypotheses.
-For a rebuild an audit of the current situation.
-That document goes to you before the proposal, so you can respond on substance before the price gets attached.
+For a rebuild of an existing site an audit with technical and content findings.

 Book a quick 30 min video call, we will show you exactly what to fix.
 We reply within 24 hours.